 [ADDRESS]

-One possible solution would be to use different share classes – with dividend rights only applying to one class.
-So, some shareholders would receive dividends (Class A), but others (Class B) would still own part of the company, but wouldn’t be entitled to receive income.
+Some shareholders receive dividends (Class A), while others (Class B) still own part of the company but are not entitled to receive dividends.

-Alternatively, might you benefit from having a more equitable share structure if you co-own the company with your spouse (i.e. a 50:50 or 60:40 share split, rather than the startling 9999:1 split in the case of Buck v HMRC referred to above)!
+Alternatively, you may benefit from having a more balanced share structure if you co-own the company with your spouse.